JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: The characters are defined by their action and opinions, even though there are many characters, everyone is distinguished by their ideals, yet never feel too much like just a symbol.
 Most of them are very compelling with short amounts of screen time due to the concise dialogues.
 Show don't tell is done so well here.
 Ramza is pretty cool, reminds me of Lloyd from Trails a lot (actually they are archetypical as heck, it's just me liking the cool and composed and morally upright protagonists).
 One weak point is the other casts in party, once they become a permanent party member means they are no longer relevant in the main plot.
 Of course some are better or more relevant than others, not every named party member are treated equally (Rapha/Marach lol).

 Gameplay: I am actually playing the two systems I never enjoyed at once (job system and SRPG).
 Emulator save scumming makes trial and error a lot better.
-Not to mention all the fine gameplay gimmicks that causes some choice paralysis and paranoia.
+Not to mention all the finer gameplay gimmicks that causes some choice paralysis and paranoia.
 Putting a gimmick fight after 2 fights is pretty annoying.
 Due to the mechanics of Job points, grinding can look very silly.
 That infamous fight is simply unbalanced without prior knowledge, I beat him with legitimate strats after a lot of extra grinding for convenient job skills.
 I almost spit blood when I realized there is one fight after that one (which also has a gotcha).
 This 2 fights singlehandedly brought down the quality of this game in terms of balance and fun.

 Music: There are a few memorable tracks tied to the big story sequences.
 Overall is pretty good, never have much comments for orchestra OST.
 I do feel most of the soundtrack is too short, some can use a longer climax.